david-elfau/Fun-Race-3D/README.md

 ## The parts I think I could do better and how:
-Camera swap: I would create a better transition and go back to the original position
+Camera swap: I would create a better transition and go back to the original position Spacing between chasing obstacle: There is a small window to enter into a burst.
+With more space between obstacles could be fixed

 ## I would do if I could go a step further on this game
 - It could create better obstacles and more variety with more time.